apytypes/apytypes/docs/index.rst

 * :ref:`modindex`
 * :ref:`search`

-APyTypes is developed by the Division of Computer Engineering at Linköping University, Sweden.
+APyTypes is developed by the Division of Electronics and Computer Engineering at Linköping University, Sweden.

 .. image:: _static/liu-white.svg
    :class: only-dark